 Nori no Tsukudani (海苔の佃煮)

-Tsukudani is a Japanese food made by boiling down ingredients, such as seaweed, small fishes, or clams, with soy sauce and sugar.Tsukudani comes in many types and “Nori no Tsukudani (海苔の佃煮)” is the most common.
+Tsukudani is a traditional Japanese food made by simmering down ingredients, such as seaweed, small fish, or clams, with soy sauce and sugar.

 It comes in many varieties, among which “Nori no Tsukudani (海苔の佃煮)” is most commonly eaten.